jtmitchell/talk.maungawhau.net.nz/app/content/presentations/lightning-python-lambda/index.md

 Lambda is Amazon's new service that allows execution of Java or Node.js functions without having to deploy a full EC2 instance to run on.

+Lambda is a compelling option for deploying endpoints for REST-based micro-services.

+This lightning talk demonstrates how to use a Node.js wrapper to execute a Python script.

 [![Python and Lambda](images/title.png)](talk.html)